brodeau/sosie/README.md

 For ROMS examples:
 * data_roms.tar.gz &rarr; https://drive.google.com/uc?authuser=0&id=1ljE3KZu1fqQlKSumm3CtaR0Uf2I9yps3&export=download

-Save them into the "examples" sub-directory of SOSIE.
+Save and extract them into the "examples" sub-directory of SOSIE.

 Into this "examples" sub-directory you will find various namelists and scripts to test SOSIE on working configurations.
 For each example you will find a